ChickenProp/chickenprop.github.com/drafts/list-of-petrov-buttons.md

 We made it through right up to the time limit with no one pressing either button.
 My understanding of what happened next is that the time on the Seattle laptop ticked down to zero.
 Someone there pressed the button, which they now believed to be disabled, in celebration.
 The time on the laptop and the time on the server were slightly out of sync.
 The button was not disabled.
 A nuke got launched.

-At any rate, Seattle convinced us that something along those lines had happen.
+At any rate, Seattle convinced us that something along those lines had happened.
 We did not launch a retaliatory nuke.
 (This was still an option because we had one inbound.)
 We sent them a video putting our cake in the fire.

 ### 2019, LessWrong (+ Raemon's house): Success

-125 people were [sent codes](https://lesswrong.com/posts/vvzfFcbmKgEsDBRHh/honoring-petrov-day-on-lesswrong-in-2019) that could be used to take down the front page of LessWrong.
+125 people were [sent codes](https://lesswrong.com/posts/vvzfFcbmKgEsDBRHh/honoring-petrov-day-on-lesswrong-in-2019) that could be used to take down the front page of LessWrong for 24 hours.

 Additionally, Raemon [held a party](https://lesswrong.com/posts/krgNxiooRfnP9L4ZD/follow-up-to-petrov-day-2019?commentId=zPvS7fDk2Jg5CSvQ6) at his house, where he gave everyone his codes and the party would end if LW got taken down.